dev-javascript/react-dyn-tabs/README.md

 **NOTE :**

-- Tabs can't be manipulated safely before the first render, use ready() to access the instance object, ready accepts a function as its parameter and calls it when tabs are mounted.
+- Tabs can't be manipulated safely before the first render, use `ready()` to access the instance object, `ready` accepts a function as its parameter and calls it when tabs are mounted.

-- ready function and instance Object will not be changed after re-rendering multiple times.
+- `ready` function identity is stable and won’t change on re-renders.

 ## Options